DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~

 To initiate a DNSCrypt session, a client transmits an ordinary unencrypted `TXT` DNS query to the resolver's IP address and DNSCrypt port.
-The attempt is first made using UDP; if unsuccessful due to failure, timeout, or truncation, the client then proceeds with TCP.
+A client MAY use UDP or TCP according to local policy.
+A common strategy is to try UDP first and retry over TCP after failure, timeout, or truncation.

 Resolvers are not required to serve certificates both on UDP and TCP.

-The name in the question (`<provider name>`) MUST follow this scheme:
+The standard name in the question (`<provider name>`) follows this scheme:

 `<protocol-major-version> . dnscrypt-cert . <zone>`

 A major protocol version has only one certificate format.

-A DNSCrypt client implementing the second version of the protocol MUST send a query with the `TXT` type and `IN` class, and a name of the form:
+A DNSCrypt client implementing the second version of the protocol SHOULD send a query with the `TXT` type and `IN` class, and a name of the form:

 `2.dnscrypt-cert.example.com`

+Clients MAY support explicitly configured provider names that do not follow this convention.
+Such names are non-standard and can fail through Anonymized DNSCrypt relays that only recognize the standard certificate prefix.

 The RD (Recursion Desired) bit MAY be set; a resolver serving a certificate for its own provider name ignores it.

+A certificate query sent over UDP MAY include an EDNS(0) {{!RFC6891}} `OPT` pseudo-RR with an EDNS(0) Padding option {{!RFC7830}}.
+This padding is part of the DNS request length used for UDP anti-amplification checks.
+The padding bytes are NUL bytes and carry no protocol data.
+A resolver MUST ignore the padding contents when matching the question name and MUST NOT use the advertised EDNS(0) UDP payload size as an amplification budget.

 The zone MUST be a valid DNS name, but MAY not be registered in the DNS hierarchy.